jluterek/awesome-ecommerce/README.md

 _Blogs that discuss Composable Commerce and are worth following._

-- [Elastic Path](https://www.elasticpath.com/blog) - Content from the pioneers of Composable Commerce
+- [Elastic Path](https://www.elasticpath.com/blog) - Content from the pioneers of Composable Commerce.
-- [Composable Commerce](https://medium.com/composable-commerce) - Composable Commerce on Medium
+- [Composable Commerce](https://medium.com/composable-commerce) - Composable Commerce on Medium.

 ---
 **[⬆ back to top](#contents)**